 This massive data collection was only possible because Facebook’s terms of service and its previous API allowed third-party apps to collect extensive information not only on those who use these apps but on their Facebook friends as well.
 This was done without their consent.

 Facebook (the company now known as Meta) apologized for this incident and said it was taking steps to ensure this would never happen again.
 But can you trust the service after what has happened?
 If you’re going to keep using Facebook, it’s important to be able to limit how much data the company can share with third-parties.

-In the wake of the recent events, Facebook announced it had made some changes giving its users more control over their data.
-Those include new limitations for third-party apps that want to get access to your Facebook account, as well as the shutdown of “Partner Categories” advertising section, which allowed advertisers to target Facebook users based on data collected by data brokers.
+In the wake of the recent events, Facebook announced it had made some changes to give its users more control over their data.
+These included new limitations for third-party apps that want to get access to your Facebook account, as well as the shutdown of the “Partner Categories” advertising section, which allowed advertisers to target Facebook users based on data collected by data brokers.

 The “App Settings” page allows you to see all the apps that have access to your Facebook account.
 Yes, even those you deleted from your phone years ago.

 Here, you can also see what data you’ve already provided to the app, and also remove some of the info you no longer want to share.
 Facebook said it would restrict developers’ access to user profiles if they haven’t used the app in three months, but to be on the safe side you should go through the list and delete the apps that you don’t use anymore.

 To do this, open your Facebook account and go to the “Settings” menu, and then click “Apps and Websites.”
 Or jump there directly.

 If you wish to prevent any of your data from being shared on Facebook’s API, it’s best to disable the platform.
 However, note that after you disable this setting, you won’t be able to log into other websites with your Facebook account.

 To do this, stay on the “Apps and Websites” page and click “Edit” under the “Apps, Websites and Games” section.

 Here’s what will happen if you disable Facebook’s app platform: